appseconnect/docs/_posts/Connectors/Technology Connectors/Database/2018-12-12-OLEDB-using-filters.md

 Once the above action configuration is set, you are now ready to run the integration process between the applications.

-**PROTIP:** Action filters will only be used for the GET Operation and not for POST and PUT.
+**NOTE: Action filters will only be used for the GET Operation and not for POST and PUT**
-{: .notice--info}.